Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 - Break the classes in brickGame into different packages based on their usages.
 - To search for the relevent class easily.

-Reason: Organizing and structuring the code in a modular and maintainable way.
+Reason: Organizing and structuring the code in a modular and maintainable way.---
 ### Added Game Design

 CSS is added for all different scene.